local-minimum/aChristmasCard/story.md

 In kitchen get scissors to open present
 Present has batteries
-Batteries to listen to radio and be able to enter bedroom Teddy in bed is door to memory scene
+Batteries to listen to radio and be able to enter bedroom X in bedroom is door to memory scene

 Character
 =========